Study plan for MASV-MIX Media and Interaction Design, Master's, 2 years, spring 2020

 You also need to document:

-When calculating the grade basis for admission, the admission commission chooses minimum 80 ECTS of the most relevant subjects of the applicants' degree.
+- Average grade of minimum C (equivalent to Norwegian grade C).
+When calculating the grade basis for admission, the admission commission chooses minimum 80 ECTS of the most relevant courses of the applicants' degree.

 - First semester: MIX301 Media Technology: Theory and Development (15 ECTS) og INFO361 Advaned Topics in Human-Computer Interaction (15 ECTS)